AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-server-provision.md

 * Under **Storage account**, you can accept the automatically provisioned storage account name.
 You can also click on **Storage account** to choose an existing account and configure the storage account type.
 By default, Azure creates a new storage account with locally redundant storage.
 For more information about storage options, see [Azure Storage replication](../../../storage/storage-redundancy.md).
 * Under **Network**, you can accept the automatically populated values.
 You can also click on each feature to manually configure the **Virtual network**, **Subnet**, **Public IP address**, and **Network Security Group**.
 For the purposes of this tutorial, keep the default values.
 * Azure enables **Monitoring** by default with the same storage account designated for the VM.
 You can change these settings here.
 * Under **Availability set**, specify an availability set.
 For the purposes of this tutorial, you can select **none**.
 If you plan to set up SQL AlwaysOn Availability Groups, configure the availability to avoid recreating the virtual machine.
-For more information, see [Manage the Availability of Virtual Machines](../../virtual-machines-windows-manage-availability.md?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json).
+For more information, see [Manage the Availability of Virtual Machines](../manage-availability.md?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json).

 When you are done configuring these settings, click **OK**.

-## <a name="4-configure-sql-server-settings"></a> 4.
-Configure SQL server settings
+## 4. Configure SQL server settings
 On the **SQL Server settings** blade, configure specific settings and optimizations for SQL Server.
 The settings that you can configure for SQL Server include the following.

 | Setting |